Montana Digital Academy Technical Requirements

 This page only specifies the minimum technical requirements for MTDA courses.
 Some courses do require access to additional materials.
 Please see the course catalog for details.

 It is important that students have access to needed hardware and software upon beginning the course as assignment deadlines are firm.

 The minimum requirements for hardware and software are as follows:

 Hardware: Please see the minimum hardware requirements for supported operating systems.
 Student experience will be substantially enhanced when the hardware is modern and equipped to support media-intense web pages and assets.

 Software: Windows 8/8.1 (32 bit or 64 bit) or Windows 10 (32 bit or 64 bit).

 Browsers: Firefox (latest stable version), Chrome (latest stable version), Internet Explorer (version 11 only; earlier versions are no longer supported by Microsoft), and Edge (latest stable version).
-Plugins: Adobe Flash (latest version), Java (latest version) and Shockwave (latest version).
+Plugins: Java (latest version).

 Hardware: Please see the minimum hardware requirements for supported operating systems.
 Student experience will be substantially enhanced when the hardware is modern and equipment to support media-intense webpages and assets.

 Software: Mac OSX version 10.9.5 or greater.

-Browsers: Firefox (latest stable version), Chrome (latest stable version), and Safari (version 6 or better).
-Plugins: Adobe Flash (latest version), Java (latest version) and Shockwave (latest version).
+Browsers: Firefox (latest stable version), Chrome (latest stable version), and Safari (latest stable version).
+Plugins: Java (latest version).

 Tablets and Smartphones

 Due to the lack of multimedia and file handling support on mobile platforms, MTDA does not support any tablet or smartphone OS platform, including iPhones, iPads, Android Phone or Tablets or Windows RT devices.
 Some students report successfully completing classes in these devices, however, support and assistance are not available from MTDA for these devices.